 Mount Riga Plateau, Connecticut

 Built in 1951 from locally felled chestnut logs, Northwest Cabin sits on the northwest slope of Connecticut’s Bear Mountain (2,316 feet), a stone’s throw from the New York and Massachusetts borders.
-Half a mile from the Appalachian Trail (AT), the cabin is nestled on 125 acres of AMC land, part of the 25-square-mile open space known as the Mount Riga plateau that includes Connecticut’s highest mountain, Everett (2,602 feet), and Massachusetts’ highest waterfall, Bash Bish Falls.
-The cabin features a covered deck, bunks for up to six (no mattresses), a wood stove, cast-iron cookware, a white-gas lantern, a composting toilet, and a nearby stream that can be treated for drinking water.
+Half a mile from the Appalachian Trail (AT), the cabin is nestled on 125 acres of AMC land, part of the 25-square-mile open space known as the Mount Riga plateau that includes Mount Everett (2,602 feet) and Massachusetts’ highest waterfall, Bash Bish Falls.
+The cabin features a covered deck, bunks for up to six (no mattresses), a wood stove, LED lights, a composting toilet, and a nearby stream that can be treated for drinking water.
 This area is rife with a variety of animals and plants, so be on the lookout for barred owls.

 Northwest Camp is relatively easy to reach on skis via a 3.3-mile trail network (Undermountain Trail, AT, Bear Mountain Road, Bog Trail), starting at the Undermountain Trail parking lot on Route 41, east of Bear Mountain.
 You can make a shorter approach from the AMC parking lot on Mount Washington Road, just south of the Massachusetts border, but this lot isn’t always maintained in winter, so call ahead.
 Depending on conditions, backcountry skiers can explore several trails that criss-cross Bear Mountain, such as Paradise Lane.
 When the snowpack is especially deep, a short descent awaits more advanced skiers on B Line, just above the cabin.
 Neither hikers nor skiers should miss a trip to Bear’s summit for expansive views across the Riga Plateau and beyond.